ebaymademepoor/django_milestone_project_myTeam/README.md

 ### WIREFRAMES:

-The wirefames (found in the wireframes_and_design_notes folder) provide a good early indication of how I wanted the site to look and feel.
-The final site has stayed very close to this orioginal design but has been modified to try and make it more user friendly.
+The wireframes (found in the wireframes_and_design_notes folder) provide a good early indication of how I wanted the site to look and feel.
+The final site has stayed very close to this original design but has been modified to try and make it more user friendly.

 After consideration of names, approach and colour schemes I decided to use a green,